Skip the bottled dressing and make a fresh-tasting Basic Vinaigrette in minutes with just oil, vinegar, salt, and pepper from your pantry.

 - Aromatics - Garlic, Shallots, Onions, Peppers, and Lemongrass are all examples of aromatics that could be used.

-- Herbs & Spices - Herbs like basil, tarragon, oregano, rosemary, chives, parsley, and thyme are often used in dressings.
+- Herbs & Spices - Culinary Herbs like basil, tarragon, oregano, rosemary, chives, parsley, and thyme are often used in dressings.
 Spices like ground cumin, fennel, and coriander will add warmth.

 Ways to Use Vinaigrette